 How to Enjoy Onsen in Summer in Japan

-I have already shared a few tips along the way like for example visiting an onsen in early or late summer to avoid the mosquitoes.
+I have already shared a few tips along the way such as visiting an onsen in early or late summer to avoid the mosquitoes.
 Here are a few more I got from my Japanese friends.

 Your biggest concern will probably be the following: But aren’t Japanese onsen too hot in summer?